learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

 ## Introduction

-In this code along exercise we will be adding style to our pages by linking an external CSS file.
+Building upon previous code alongs, in this exercise you will add an external stylesheet and stylize page elements by coding along with the video provided.
+This will help you to review the concepts you were introduced to in the previous lessons.

-## Steps
+## Instructions

 1. Fork this repository.
-2. Clone your fork.
+2. Use Terminal to clone your forked copy.
-3. cd into the folder for this lab.
+3. Then change directory into the repository folder.
-4. Code along with the included video below.
+4. Code along with the provided video below and/or its supplementary reading located below the video.
+Code everything you see there.
+Feel free to stop, pause, rewind or fast forward through the content to keep pace.

 <iframe width="100%" height="720" src="//www.youtube.com/embed/aA8k-hK8qzg?rel=0&amp;controls=1&amp;showinfo=1" frameborder="0" allowfullscreen></iframe></iframe>

-5. Please <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">install Firefox</a> if you haven't already as it is required for the screenshot tests to run.
-6. type the `learn` command in Terminal to run local test builds.
-7. Stage, commit, and push up your changes.
-8. Make a pull request.
+### CSS the Decorator to Your Otherwise Bland HTML Pages

+...

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-code-along-3' title='Overview'>Overview</a> on Learn.co and start learning to code for free.</p>